claus-e-andersen/clanElectrons/README.md

 # clanElectrons
-Electron stopping power including Sternheimer density-effect corrections (both "exact" and by parameters).
+Electronic stopping power (Bethe formula) for electrons including Sternheimer density-effect corrections (both "exact" and by parameters).
 Aimed for comparison with ICRU-90.

 The library can be loaded into R using the install_github command which is in the devtools package: